theupdateframework/pep-maximum-security-model/README.rst

   another delegator.
 * A delegatee MUST NOT sign for targets that were not delegated to itself by a delegator.
-* Every file MUST contain a unique copy of its hash in its filename following the digest.filename convention recommended earlier.
+* Every file MUST contain a unique copy of its hash in its filename.
+The digest.filename convention recommended earlier MAY be followed.

 If PyPI chooses to check the project TUF metadata, then PyPI MAY choose to reject publishing any set of metadata or targets that do not meet these